Easy Nimono Recipe with Japanese Vegetables

 This Nimono recipe is a must-try if you love winter vegetables and enjoy Japanese cooking!
 It’s a traditional simmered dish bursting with full, flavorful richness!

 Looking for cozy Japanese dishes?
-Try my Oden, Daikon Nimono, and Simmered Kabocha!
+Try my Oden, Daikon Nimono, or Simmered Kabocha!

 Recipe Ingredients